zng-ui/zng/TODO/Text.md

 * Underline padding does not look right for some curved glyphs (parenthesis shows this), consider improving the `h_line_hits`.

-# Mixed Content

-* Implement text runs composed of multiple styles, same problem as font fallback?
-* Implement widgets that derive text runs and styles from the text.
-    - Markdown.
-    - ANSI coloring (to show basic Inspector in a window).

 # Font Loading

 * Support web fonts.